tingleshao/kirito/README.md

 #### Others:
 Slider: user can use slider to select the threshold in finding feature matching.
 Higher threshold: less picky in finding matches.

 max visible scale: the parameter used to determine the max scale for displaying narrow field view camera frames in viewing in V2.
+Default: 4.
+The wide field of view camera is always 1000.

+radial: the parameter used to determine the order number in displaying narrow field of view camera frames in V2.
+Default: 10.
+The wide field of view camera is always 11.

 IP: IP address of the render machine.